-- Zucchini is best enjoyed when it still has a little bite left to it.
+Zucchini is best enjoyed when it still has a little bite left to it.
 To make sure you don’t overcook zucchini, keep an eye on its skin.
 During the cooking process, the edge just under the skin will turn bright green as it cooks.
 This is a good indication that it has reached its tender-crisp point.

-- Grate zucchini using a large-hole box grater and add to meatloaf, pasta sauces, and burgers.
-It will add moisture, nutrients and flavour!
+Grate zucchini using a large-hole box grater and add to meatloaf, pasta sauces, and burgers.
+It will add moisture, nutrients and flavour.
 It also is a great way to hide veggies in foods for picky eaters!

-Zucchini Flavour Pairings:
+Classic Zucchini Flavour Pairings Include:

 Zucchini + basil + Parmesan